Digital Exclusion and Transformation

 Digital exclusion refers to the increasing challenges people face when engaging with or accessing digital services and technologies that allows and enables them to participate in an ever-changing online world.
 The COVID-19 pandemic highlighted and often exacerbated existing digital health inequalities.
 The rapid shift in 2020 saw a deepening divide between those who had the resources to be digitally independent, and those individuals and communities without reliable internet access or the ability to access the help when they needed it the most.

 Millions of people across the UK are impacted by digital exclusion.
-The DPA predicts that approximately 13-19 million people over the age of 16 are experiencing some form of digital exclusion.
-Breaking this down in by age and socio-economic circumstances, they estimate that this equates to 1 in 2 older adults and a startling 20% of all children.
+The Digital Poverty Alliance (DPA) predicts that approximately 13-19 million people over the age of 16 are experiencing some form of digital exclusion.
+Breaking this down by age and socio-economic circumstances, they estimate that this equates to 1 in 2 older adults and a startling 20% of all children.
 People who are unemployed are estimated to be 2-3 times more likely to experience some form of challenge, as well as people living in rural areas, people with disabilities and ethnic minorities.
 For those affected, it isn’t just about seeking information through a different route, it is a very real barrier to accessing the right help, looking for employment, accessing resources, getting timely health advice when needed and even for making or maintaining important social connections.

 Why does the NHS need to narrow the gap?